BREAST LIFT SURGERY

 If you do not want any visible scar it is not possible to achieve significant improvement of the ptosis.
 However; if the degree of droopiness is modest we can review the option of augmentation alone that may reduce the appearance of droopiness.*

 No one has absolute symmetry in all areas of the body; this is particularly true of the breasts.
 It is best to think of them as fraternal, not identical twins.
 We make all efforts to achieve the best symmetry possible.
-We are generally able to restore the nipple position to close to ideal, but again minor variations are normal and affected by many factors during healing.
+We are generally able to restore the nipple position to close to ideal, but minor variations are normal and affected by many factors during healing.*

 Cleavage is dependent on several factors that are mostly due to basic anatomy.
-With a lift it may be possible to improve the position of the nipple on a horizontal plane as well which could narrow wide spaced breasts and perhaps allow for better cleavage.
-Dr. Allegra can review the possibilities dependant on your anatomy.
+With a breast lift it may be possible to improve the position of the nipple on a horizontal plane as well which could narrow wide spaced breasts and perhaps allow for better cleavage.
+Dr. Allegra can review the possibilities dependent on your anatomy.*

-If there is an element of volume loss particularly in the upper pole then the addition of a breast implant at the time of the lift is often an ideal option.
+If there is an element of volume loss particularly in the upper pole then the addition of a breast implant at the time of the breast lift is often an ideal option.

 The major risk of breast lift and reduction is related to the blood and nerve supply to the tissues.
 This procedure is performed very gently with all attempts to avoid compromising the tissues; however, there is a risk of poor healing with possible tissue loss of skin areas that might require further corrective surgery.* This is particularly true in smokers and we will not offer this procedure to you if you are smoking or haven’t stopped for at least 3 weeks.

-Visible scars are unavoidable with the majority of lifts and will be highly dependent on your individual healing tendency.
+Visible scars are unavoidable with the majority of breast lifts and will be highly dependent on your individual healing tendency.
 In most cases the results are truly excellent but some individuals may be highly prone to widening or thickening of a scar that might then warrant further treatment.
-Pigmentation problems, particularly darkening of the incision is occasionally seen-particularly if you are darker complected or of Mediterranean or Asian descent.
-This generally will improve or resolve with minor treatment.
+Pigmentation problems, particularly darkening of the incision is occasionally seen-particularly if you are darker complected or of Mediterranean or Asian descent.* This generally will improve or resolve with minor treatment.